-FILE NO: AN 16-01

-APPLICATION TYPE: Annexation

-HEARING DATES: Planning Commission

-June 13th, 2016, 7:00 p.m.

-City Commission

-July 6th, 2016, 7:00 p.m.

-615 Center Street Oregon City, OR 97045

-APPLICANT: Ron and Anastasia Wilson

-19358 S. Columbine Ct, Oregon City, OR 97045

-OWNERS: Same as Applicant

-REQUEST: Annexation of one property of approximately 0.5 acres into the City of
+FILE NO: AN-16-0001 APPLICATION TYPE: Annexation and Zone Change HEARING DATES: Planning Commission June 13 th , 2016, 7:00 p.m.
+City Commission July 6 th , 2016, 7:00 p.m.
+615 Center Street Oregon City, OR 97045 APPLICANT: Ron and Anastasia Wilson 19358 S. Columbine Ct, Oregon City, OR 97045 OWNERS: Same as Applicant REQUEST: Annexation and zone change of one property of approximately 0.5 acres into the City of Oregon City.

-Oregon City.
 The site is within the Oregon City Urban Growth Boundary and has a Comprehensive Plan designation of LR - Low Density Residential.
 The property is zoned Clackamas County FU-10.

-LOCATION: The subject site is located at 19358 S. Columbine Ct and identified as

-Clackamas County APN 3-1E-12AC-03700

-REVIEWER: Pete Walter, AICP, Associate Planner

-Matt Palmer, EIT, Development Services Division

-RECOMMENDATION: Evaluate Annexation against Factors, and Adopt the Staff Report and

-Proposed Findings, Reasons for Decision, and Recommendations.
+The applicant seeks to rezone the property to R-10.
+LOCATION: The subject site is located at 19358 S. Columbine Ct and identified as Clackamas County APN 3-1E-12AC-03700 REVIEWER: Pete Walter, AICP, Associate Planner Matt Palmer, EIT, Development Services Division RECOMMENDATION: Evaluate Annexation against Factors, and Adopt the Staff Report and Proposed Findings, Reasons for Decision, and Recommendations.

 PROCESS: Pursuant to OCMC Chapter 14.04.
-City Boundarry Changes and Extension of Services.
-The procedure for review of annexations is governed by State Law and Oregon City Code Chapter 14.04.
+City Boundary Changes and Extension of Services, the procedure for review of annexations is governed by State Law and Oregon City Code Chapter 14.04.
+The procedure for a zone change is set forth in Oregon City Code Chapter 17.50.
 The public hearing process is governed by OCMC 14.04 and 17.50.
-The planning commission shall conduct a public hearing in the manner provided by OCMC Section 17.50.170(B) to evaluate the proposed annexation and make a recommendation to the city commission regarding how the proposal has or has not complied with the factors set forth in Section 14.04.060.
+The planning commission shall conduct a public hearing in the manner provided by OCMC Section 17.50.170(B) to evaluate the proposed annexation and zone change and make a recommendation to the city commission regarding how the proposal has or has not complied with the factors set forth in Section 14.04.060 and compliance with the zone change criteria contained in OCMC 17.68.020.
 The planning commission shall provide findings in support of its recommendation.
 Upon receipt of the planning commission's recommendation, the city commission shall hold a public hearing in the manner provided by OCMC Section 17.50.170(C).